Kernel Modelling of Fading Memory Systems: Introduction

-To resolve this issue, the starting observation in the present paper is that any time-invariant causal operator is determined by a memory functional that maps the past of the input to the present output.
+This technical note addresses those issues by exploiting the property of {\it fading memory}.
+The starting observation is that any time-invariant causal operator is determined by a memory functional that maps the past of the input to the present output.
 This observation was also the starting point of the seminal paper \cite{boyd_fading_1985} of Boyd and Chua, who defined fading memory as an elementary continuity property for such operators.
 The standard approach in the literature of fading memory systems has been to represent fading memory operators with state-space models.
-Here we bypass such state-space representations and consider instead a direct kernel-based representation of the fading memory functional.
+Here we bypass such state-space representations and consider instead a direct kernel-based representation of the fading memory functional. { In comparison to \cite{van_waarde_kernel-based_2023}, the memory functional learned from input-output data is more practical for simulation and control as its evaluation only involves past inputs and at each time step only computes the current output.} Our main result is to show that this modified framework retains the benefits of the methodology in \autocite{van_waarde_kernel-based_2023}, namely that the learning task can be regularised with desirable incremental input-output properties such as a small Lipschitz constant or incremental passivity.

-We discuss the potential benefit of such direct representations to impose input-output properties difficult to capture with nonlinear state-space representations.

-Our work is motivated by conductance-based models of spiking neurons.
-Such models lack the fading memory property and can exhibit complex input-output behaviors.
-Yet, they can be represented as port interconnections of circuit elements with the fading memory property \cite{burghi_system_2020}.
-Nonlinear state-space models of such ``conductance-based models" lack elementary system properties required for system analysis and design, see e.g. \cite{sepulchre_incremental_2022}.
-With this motivation in mind, we apply our approach to the circuit elements of the Hodgkin--Huxley model of a neuron \cite{hodgkin_quantitative_1952}, and test the resulting model by simulating the neuron's action potential.

-The remainder of this paper is structured as follows.
+{ The remainder of this paper is structured as follows.
 In Section~\ref{sec:preliminary}, we introduce some notation and background on fading memory.
-The novel kernel-based framework is introduced in Section~\ref{chap:kernel}.
-We identify simple examples of systems by regularized least squares.
-In section~\ref{sec:LPV}, we introduce a new kernel that can be regarded as enforcing a linear parameter varying system representation.
-In section \ref{sec:Kernel_HH}, the LPV kernel is used to model the circuit elements of Hodgkin and Huxley.
-Conclusions are drawn in Section~\ref{sec:conclusions}.
+The novel kernel-based framework is introduced and compared with other frameworks in Section~\ref{chap:kernel}.
+In Section~\ref{sec:Kernel_example}, we identify simple examples of systems using regularised least squares to demonstrate how incremental small-gain and incremental passivity can be imposed with the proposed framework.
+Conclusions are drawn in Section~\ref{sec:conclusions}. }